Skip to Main Content

 There are several ways to find out

-• Some databases will tell you on the main page of the journal.
+• Some databases will tell you on the main page of the citation information if articles go through a peer-review process.

 • Check the website for the journal; usually the About section or the Publishing Guidelines will indicate if there is a peer review policy.